foundry-vtt-community/wiki.js/development/guides/localization/localizing-tinymce.md

 Additionally this method will allow you to more cleanly translate custom menus added by Foundry VTT by separating them from the core TinyMCE strings.

-You will be building (and the JavaScript code assumes) the following file structure in your module directory (replace `fi-FI` with your language code):
+You will be building (and the JavaScript code assumes) the following file structure in your module directory (replace `fi-FI` with your language tag):
 <pre style="line-height:100%;margin:1rem;">
 Your Module Directory
 ├── module.json         : Module information